-You can easily change the way your information is displayed in an analysis by simply changing the "Result" parameter in a defined measure.
+You can change the way your information is displayed in an analysis by changing the "Result" parameter in a defined measure.

-Figure 4-47 Chart view of your analysis
+Figure 4-84 Chart view of your analysis

-- 1 Open the Crosstab analysis that you have just created above and click on the defined measure in the "Measure" field in the Crosstab "Table" view and choose "Edit" from the dropdown list.
+- 1 Open the Crosstab analysis that you have created above and click the defined measure in the "Measure" field in the Crosstab "Table" view and choose "Edit" from the dropdown list.
 This opens the measure in the "Measures definition" window. - 2 Click on the "Result" box at the bottom and choose "Index" from the dropdown list that appears.
 This will display the difference between the compared groups.
-(Target/Total) / (Baseline/Total). - 3 Click "OK" and then click on "Calculate" in the toolbar at the top of the window.
-This opens the "Table" view where your results are now displayed very differently with no negative values.
-(See Figure 4-48).
+(Target/Total) / (Baseline/Total). - 3 Choose "OK".
+Then choose "Calculate" in the toolbar at the top of the window.
+This opens the "Table" view where your results are now displayed very differently with no negative values, ash shown in Figure 4-85.